phetsims/beers-law-lab/README.md

 PhET: Beer's Law Lab simulation

-This repo currently depends on having these PhET repositories checked out as siblings in your directory hierarchy:
+NOTE: This repository has dependency on other repositories.
+Those repositories much be checked out as siblings to this repository in your directory structure.

-phetcommon
-scenery
+See js/*config.js for a list of dependencies.